jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CD.md

 Support the deployment function for JD Cloud Virtual Machines, physical machines and other vendors’ virtual machines.

-Click **Continuous Delivery** in the menu bar to log in the “On-line Release”.
+Click **Continuous Delivery** in the menu bar to log in the "On-line Release".

 1. Basic Settings